 Many merit-based scholarships are rewarded based on demonstrated academic excellence which is believed to manifest itself through your grade point average or your standardized test scores.

 Scholarships based on GPA

-One of the best ways you can demonstrate academic excellence lies through attaining a high GPA.
-For high school students who haven't yet taken any standardized test scores, leveraging an impressive GPA can be critical in earning merit scholarships.
+One of the best ways you can illustrate academic excellence lies through attaining a high GPA.
+For high school students who haven't yet taken any standardized test scores, leveraging a remarkable GPA can be critical in earning merit scholarships.